ec-jrc/KCEO-Glossary/docs/verification.md

 Provision of objective evidence that a given item fulfils specified requirements.

 ### Notes
-- When applicable, [Measurement](../measurement) [Uncertainty](../uncertainty) should be taken into consideration.
+- When applicable, [Measurement uncertainty](../measurement_uncertainty) should be taken into consideration.
-- The item may be, e.g. a process, [Measurement](../measurement) procedure, material, compound, or measuring system.
+- The item may be, e.g. a [Process](../process), [Measurement](../measurement) procedure, material, compound, or measuring system.
 - The specified requirements may be, e.g. that a manufacturer's specifications are met.
 - Verification should not be confused with [Calibration](../calibration).
 Not every verification is a [Validation](../validation).